NEW COUNTRY CLASS OF 2017

-Just announced the very first star of the #941ClassOf 2017 : Tenino’s very own Adam Craig!
+Just announced the next star of the #941ClassOf 2017 : Midland, Adam Craig!
 October 24th at Snoqualmie Casino, served up by Tito’s Handmade Vodka!
-4 more headliners still to come this week!
+3 more headliners still to come this week!
 Hear the next country star coming to town tomorrow morning at 8:30am!

 Featuring: